xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 Except for one small little detail:  if all parameters are passed by value, there is no way for a called to  procedure  to return a result to its caller!
-The parameter passed is NOT altered in the caller,  only  in  the called procedure.
+The parameter passed is _not_ altered in the caller,  only  in  the called procedure.
 Clearly, that won't get the job done.